curl/everything-curl/libcurl.md

 or the protocols involved.
 That said, networking and protocols are areas with lots of pitfalls and special cases so the more you know about these things, the more you'll be able to understand about libcurl's options and ways of workings.
-Not to mention when you're debugging and need yto understand what to do next when things don't go as you intended them.
+Not to mention when you're debugging and need to understand what to do next when things don't go as you intended them.

 The most basic libcurl using application can be as small as just a couple of